Applying Pressure: The Off-Season Documentary

-Applying Pressure: The Off-Season Documentary is a documentary film based on creation of J. Cole's sixth studio album The Off-Season.
+Applying Pressure: The Off-Season Documentary is a 2021 documentary short film based on creation of J. Cole's sixth studio album The Off-Season.
 It was released on May 10, 2021 by Dreamville on YouTube.
 It was directed by Dreamville Ventures' in-house director Scott Lazer, and produced by Tripp Kramer and David Peters.

 Premise

 The short film is divided into four chapters; "Comfort is the Enemy", "Father Time", "The Climb Back", and "Applying Pressure".
 Cole shares a behind the scenes look in the studio as well as private moments during the album's creating process.
 The film also stars American rapper 21 Savage interviewing Cole.
 In the first two chapters, Cole speaks about adjusting work schedule and fighting complacency after becoming a father.
 In the third and fourth chapters, Cole talks about the inspiration of the album, talking about having writer's block and comparing his hip hop career to playing basketball.